SOC 2 Type 2 for Cloud Security

 There are several approaches for CSPs to provide assurance to their customers that would provide them with confidence in using the CSP’s services.

-Cloud STAR Certification Roadmap
+CSA STAR Certification Roadmap

 The Cloud Security Alliance (CSA), in collaboration with the American Institute of CPAs (AICPA), developed a third-party assessment program of CSPs called the CSA Security Trust Assurance and Risk (STAR) Attestation.
 The STAR is the industry’s most powerful program for security assurance in the cloud.
 STAR encompasses key principles of transparency, rigorous auditing, and harmonization of standards.
 The STAR program provides multiple benefits, including indications of best practices and validation of the security posture of cloud offerings.